 Jobs At A Glance

 Job experience in the “real world” certainly looks good on a resume.
-If you would like to work while completing your education, the Student Success Center maintains a current list of jobs at Jobs at a Glance.
+If you would like to work while completing your education, the Student Success Center maintains a current list of jobs on the Jobs at a Glance web page.
 These jobs are listed by employers looking for workers who are current PTC students or recent graduates.

 Can’t find a job, or can’t commit to a certain number of hours a week and keep your grades up?
 Volunteering at a local not-for-profit organization can give you valuable work experience, and you can usually set your own schedule as well as retain the flexibility you need while going to school full time.
 If you volunteer in a field that you plan to seek employment in, you also gain important references and contacts for the future.
 Follow the link above for a list of local not-for-profit organizations.